FriskTheFallenHuman/mapbase-mp/README.md

 - https://github.com/Nbc66/source-sdk-2013-ce/tree/v142 (Base for VS2019 toolset support)
 - https://github.com/hrgve/hl2dm-bugfix (Most of our HL2MP fixes comes from this repo)
 - https://github.com/Adrianilloo/SourceSDK2013 (More fixes for HL2MP)
-- https://github.com/zm-reborn/zmr-game (Misc Fixes & Improvements to the HL2MPAnimstates & New C_Hands system )
+- https://github.com/zm-reborn/zmr-game (Misc Fixes & Improvements to the HL2MPAnimstates & New C_Hands system)
+- https://github.com/weaponcubemap/source-sdk-2013 (More Fixes to HL2MP and fixes for null pointers)

 //-------------------------------------------------------------------------------------------------------------------------